IoTresor/protocols/README.md

 **_Create and Redefine_**

 ## Our Vision
-"To enable the future through the spread of new ideas" ""
+"To be at the forefront of new technologies, envisioning a better future."

 ## Our Mission
 To simplify complex technology problems into understandable business solutions